PranavBhanot/SMART-TRAFFIC-LIGHT-MANAGEMENT-USING-IOT-AND-DEEP-LEARNING-/README.md

 Monitoring: The system continually monitors the traffic flow and adjusts the signal timing as needed to respond to changing traffic patterns.

-Overall, SMART traffic lights help to create a more efficient and safer transportation system by using real-time data and advanced algorithms to optimize traffic flow at intersections

 # Statistics
 According to a report by the Ministry of Road Transport and Highways, India had 4.12 lakh road accidents in 2021, resulting in 1.53 lakh deaths and 3.84 lakh injuries.
 According to a study conducted by a global consultancy firm, traffic congestion